-Grandiose: A person with this type of delusional disorder has an over-inflated sense of worth, power, knowledge, or identity.
-The person might believe he or she has a great talent or has made an important discovery.
+- Grandiose: This person has an over-inflated sense of worth, power, knowledge, or identity.
+They could believe they have a great talent or made an important discovery.

-Jealous: A person with this type of delusional disorder believes that his or her spouse or sexual partner is unfaithful.
+- Jealous: A person with this type believes their spouse or sexual partner is unfaithful.

-Persecutory: People with this type of delusional disorder believe that they (or someone close to them) are being mistreated, or that someone is spying on them or planning to harm them.
-It is not uncommon for people with this type of delusional disorder to make repeated complaints to legal authorities.
+- Persecutory: Someone who has this believes they (or someone close to them) are being mistreated, or that someone is spying on them or planning to harm them.
+They might make repeated complaints to legal authorities.

-Mixed: People with this type of delusional disorder have two or more of the types of delusions listed above.
+- Mixed: These people have two or more of the types of delusions listed above.